UDC-GAC/ServerlessYARN/README.md

 ### Prerequisites

-#### For the Vagrant virtual cluster deployment
+#### For the virtual cluster deployment

 - Vagrant
 - VirtualBox
-- Vagrant plugins: vagrant-hostmanager, vagrant-reload
+- Vagrant plugins: vagrant-hostmanager, vagrant-reload, vagrant-vbguest

 > vagrant-reload plugin is only necessary when deploying nodes with cgroups V2